OtaNix-ry/home-server-workshop/slides/presentation.typ

 - Deploy *nginx* with self-signed certificates on NixOS.
 - Deploy *Vaultwarden* with nginx as a reverse proxy.

-The materials in this workshop are open source and available on #link("https://github.com/otanix-ry/otanix-server-2025-09-08")[GitHub].
+The materials in this workshop are open source and available on #link(repo)[GitHub].
 You can find the latest PDF from the GitHub releases.

 = Setting up a libvirt VM